Skip to main content

 Debunking 'man flu' in 3 arguments

 A man goes down feeling unwell, saying that he’s really suffering, and the claim goes out – ‘he’s got man flu!’
 While this comment is light-hearted and flu in men is commonly seen as no worse than it is in women, it’s a debate that continues.
 So, how do we know whether man flu exists?
 You might even be asking what is man flu?
-Here, we’ll investigate the research and highlight some of the main man flu symptoms.
+Here, we’ll investigate the research, highlight some of the main man flu symptoms, and address the question ‘is man flu real?’

 What is man flu?

-In simple terms, ‘man flu’ is the same as ‘anyone flu ’!
-Flu symptoms in males appear in much the same way as they do with everyone else.
+In simple terms, ‘man flu’ is the same as ‘anyone's flu’!
+Except, it is thought to be experienced by a man exclusively.1 Flu symptoms in males appear in much the same way as they do with everyone else.
 However, it’s often said that man flu symptoms are much worse than ‘normal flu’ – and that’s one of the main arguments for a different label.
-Here are some of the most common symptoms:
+Here are some of the most common symptoms2

 • Headaches